By Chris Casey | University Communications

 "We have a game," Korol said.
 "Each time any of us are caught speaking Portuguese we have to put a quarter in a jar."

 The money will be used for a fun activity after the ESL classes are over.
 The group that arrived in March just finished an intensive three-week Maymester course in English.
 They've already experienced a lot of local entertainment: Nuggets, Rockies and Rapids games, bowling, nightclubs and museums.
-This summer, they look forward to seeing concerts at Red Rocks—Dautas has already bought tickets to several shows—as well as going camping in the Rockies.
-In May, an ESL specialist took several of the Brazilian students to the state Capitol where they met Gov. John Hickenlooper.
+This summer, they attended concerts at Red Rocks—Dautas has already bought tickets to several shows—and went camping in the Rockies.
+Earlier this summer, an ESL specialist took several of the Brazilian students to the state Capitol where they met Gov. John Hickenlooper.

 Dautas, who is studying to be an architect and enjoys creative design, gave high marks to the distinctive design of the Denver Art Museum.